 State law, as used here, encompasses a state’s constitution and statutes.
 It does not include case law, regulations or other potential sources of law.

 Factor coding is based on states’ regulations of municipalities (i.e., cities, towns and villages, but not counties), which may not reflect local ordinances, policies or practices.

 Coding reflects broad categorizations of complex state laws.
-For a fuller and more nuanced picture of the legal landscape, see the “Justification” tab in the Data and Codebook available for download under Data Downloads.
+For a fuller and more nuanced picture of the legal landscape, see the “Justification” tab in the Data and Codebook available for download on this page.